Dabbling in Jet Lag

 - 1 Copy of your plane or train ticket.
 This is proof of your arrival date and your entry location.

 - Proof of your current country of residence.
 (Two Documents are required.
-Bank statements, electricity bill, etc. all must be dated within three months.)
+Bank statements, electricity bills, etc. all must be dated within three months.)

 - Written and signed letter by the French national certifying the transfer of residence to France for the couple.
 (You should have a handwritten version as well as a typed version).